barafael/barafael.github.io/_posts/2017-11-21-Programming-the-Teensy-3.2-using-a-makefile.md

 * being able to use any editor and just run shell commands (or press buttons)
 * to compile and flash the program being able to compile my programs
-* immediately after checking out, not having to set up arduino being able to do
+* immediately after checking out, not having to set up Arduino being able to do
 * syntax completion based on local files being able to follow the symbol under
 * the cursor and all the IDE/ctags goodness.